TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 #### Testing on the Emulator

-All of the above steps to prepare a hardware testing device do also apply if an emulator is used<sup>[4]</sup>.
+All of the above steps to prepare a hardware testing device do also apply if [an emulator is used](http://resources.infosecinstitute.com/android-app-sec-test-guide-part-2/#gref "Android Application Security Testing Guide: Part 2").
 For dynamic testing several tools or VMs are available that can be used to test an app within an emulator environment:

 * AppUse
 * MobSF